Dog anal glands aren’t a pleasant topic … but they’re very important to your dog, even though they’re gross and smelly!

 Try to avoid resorting to surgery for your dog’s anal glands.
 Instead, make some changes to help prevent the problem in the first place.

 How To Prevent Anal Gland Problems

 Diet: As mentioned earlier, poor diet is often a cause of anal gland problems because it affects stool consistency.
 Feeding a raw diet with sufficient bone content will help keep your dog’s stools firm.
 If you can’t feed a raw diet, add high fiber foods like fruits and vegetables that will bulk up the stool.
 Firmer or bulkier stool will help the anal glands empty naturally when your dog poops.

 Exercise: Make sure your dog gets plenty of regular walks.
 Exercise will strengthen his rectal and abdominal muscles, while also stimulating bowel movements.

-Probiotics: Giving your dog probiotics and prebiotics can help firm stools and support anal gland health.
+Probiotics: Research shows that probiotics and prebiotics can support anal gland health.
 Recent research by Bergeron et al(at the University of Montreal (4) found that “the diversity and richness of the bacterial microbiota of the anal sacs in dogs is greater than what has been reported in previous studies with culture-based methods.”
 The researchers concluded ” … the bacterial microbiota of the anal sacs in dogs varies between individuals and differs from the rectal bacterial microbiota.”
 You can use a pre and probiotic supplement, or feed some fermented vegetables.